tarothanawat/MoviePicks_Project/README.md

 3. pip install -r requirements.txt
 4. python main.py
 5. Go to "Data storytelling tab"
-6. Choose the original language and the story you want to visualize.
+6. Choose the original language and the story you want to visualize.2